MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Return value

-An integer that would generate the bits in a bitset if used in the initialization of the bitset.
+An integer that would generate the bits in a `bitset` if used in the initialization of the `bitset`.

 #### Remarks

-Applying the member function would return the integer that has the same sequence of 1 and 0 digits as is found in sequence of bits contained in the bitset.
+Applying the member function would return the integer that has the same sequence of 1 and 0 digits as is found in sequence of bits contained in the `bitset`.

-The member function throws an [overflow_error](overflow-error-class.md) object if any bit in the bit sequence has a bit value that cannot be represented as a value of type **`unsigned long`**.
+The member function throws an [`overflow_error`](overflow-error-class.md) object if any bit in the bit sequence has a bit value that cannot be represented as a value of type **`unsigned long`**.

 #### Example